-Gaming machine permits - you must notify Daventry District Council if you plan to have two machines of category C or D gaming machines.
+Gaming machine permits - you must notify West Northants Council (Daventry Area) if you plan to have two machines of category C or D gaming machines.

 You must apply for a licensed premises gaming machine permit if you would like to have more than two machines, two months before your existing permit is due to expire.

 Notification of up to 2 gaming machines in an alcohol licensed premises/Gaming Machine Permit (New, Renewal, Variation and Transfer) (GLP11)

 Conversion or New Grant/Change of Name of an Unlicensed Family Entertainment Centre Gaming Machine Permit (GLP12)

 Application for the Conversion or New Grant/Change of Name of a Prize Gaming Permit (GLP13)